jaxon-php/jaxon-dialogs/README.md

     }
 ```

+### Confirmation question

-The `confirm()` function adds a confirmation question to a Jaxon request.
+The `confirm()` function adds a confirmation question to a Jaxon request, which will then be called only if the user answers yes to the given question.

 ```php
 /**